-It might not be considered “hidden,” but it’s worth a mention.
+It might not be a mystery, but it’s worth a mention.
 Aaron Hernandez shocked the world when he went from budding NFL star to convicted killer.
-The docuseries features interviews with friends, family and players, who examine the chain of events that led to his demise. *Adds to queue*
+The docuseries features interviews with friends, family and teammates, who examine the chain of events that led to his demise. *Adds to queue*

 Meet Henry Lee Lucas, a serial killer who confessed to more than 600 murders.
 Although there was no hard evidence linking him to the victims, Lucas recalled gruesome details about the crimes that weren’t known to the general public, resulting in his conviction.
 When modern DNA testing contradicts his claims, police begin to wonder: Was Lucas telling the truth?

 This doc can be summed up in three easy words: Trust no one.
 When a friendly neighbor manipulates the parents of a young girl into letting him kidnap their daughter, you’d bet a million dollars that the parents wouldn’t fall for it again…until they do.

 The 40-minute documentary introduces viewers to Juan Catalan, a young man who’s on a mission to prove he’s innocent of murder.
 He does what no defendant has done before and obtains footage from a popular TV show in an attempt to solidify his alibi.
 (Fun fact: The Los Angeles Dodgers played a big role in his case.)

 In 2014, 43 students from Ayotzinapa Rural Teachers’ College planning a political protest in Iguala, Mexico went missing.
 This docuseries disputes—to chilling effect—the Mexican government’s account of how and why they vanished.

 Renowned criminologist Mark Williams-Thomas uses his 11 years of police training to reexamine a string of mysterious murders.
 With two seasons currently streaming on Netflix, you’ll be investigating alongside the detectives in no time.
 (The British accents are just icing on the cake.)